kevyli9/tldr_project/data/README.md

 * 'keep_votes' contains the number of votes for 'keep' a sentence received

 Aggregation module input ('sample_QC_output.csv'):
-* The aggregation module takes as input a list of tuples in the format (sentence, label, # of 'keep' votes) that is returned from the QC module (our code for the aggregation module is in the same notebook as the QC code).
-In this repo, we represent the list of tuples as a 3-column CSV, which is the same as 'sample_QC_output.csv'
+* The aggregation module takes as input a dataframe with the columns (sentence, label, keep_votes) that is returned from the QC module (our code for the aggregation module is in the same notebook as the QC code).
+In this repo, we represent the dataframe as a 3-column CSV, which is the same as 'sample_QC_output.csv'

 Aggregation module output ('sample_agg_output.txt'):
 * This is a .txt file that contains the concatentation of the sentences labeled 'keep' in the aggregation module input.
 Sentences are separated by a space.